Treatment for depression can involve a combination of:

 The following treatments are available for mild depression.

-Exercise can help depression and it's one of the main treatments for mild depression.
+Physical activity is one of the main treatments for mild depression.

 Talking through your feelings can be helpful.
 You could talk to a friend or relative, or you can ask your GP to suggest a local self-help group.